 When you turn on your computer, it's nice to think that you're in control.
-There's the trusty computer mouse, which you can move anywhere on the screen, summoning up your music library or Internet browser at the slightest whim.
-Although it's easy to feel like a director in front of your desktop or laptop, there's a lot going on inside, and the real man behind the curtain handling the necessary tasks is the operating system.
+There's the trusty mouse, which you can move anywhere on the screen, summoning up your music library or internet browser at the slightest whim.
+Although it's easy to feel like a director in front of your desktop or laptop, there's a lot going on inside, and the real person behind the curtain handling the necessary tasks is the operating system.

 The purpose of an operating system is to organize and control hardware and software so that the device it lives in behaves in a flexible but predictable way.
 In this article, we'll tell you what a piece of software must do to be called an operating system, show you how the operating system in your desktop computer works and give you some examples of how to take control of the other operating systems around you.

 Not all computers have operating systems.
 The computer that controls the microwave oven in your kitchen, for example, doesn't need an operating system.
 It has one set of tasks to perform, very straightforward input to expect (a numbered keypad and a few pre-set buttons) and simple, never-changing hardware to control.
-For a computer like this, an operating system would be unnecessary baggage, driving up the development and manufacturing costs significantly and adding complexity where none is required.
-Instead, the computer in a microwave oven simply runs a single hard-wired program all the time.
+For a machine like this, an elaborate operating system would be unnecessary baggage, driving up the development and manufacturing costs significantly and adding complexity where none is required.
+Instead, the computer in a microwave oven simply runs a single hard-wired program called an embedded system all the time.

 For other devices, an operating system creates the ability to:

 All desktop computers have operating systems.
-The most common are the Windows family of operating systems developed by Microsoft, the Macintosh operating systems developed by Apple and the UNIX family of operating systems (which have been developed by a whole history of individuals, corporations and collaborators).
+The most common are the Windows family of operating systems developed by Microsoft, the Macintosh operating systems developed by Apple and the UNIX family of operating systems developed by a whole history of individuals, corporations and collaborators.
 There are hundreds of other operating systems available for special-purpose applications, including specializations for mainframes, robotics, manufacturing, real-time control systems and so on.

 In any device that has an operating system, there's usually a way to make changes to how the device works.
-This is far from a happy accident; one of the reasons operating systems are made out of portable code rather than permanent physical circuits is so that they can be changed or modified without having to scrap the whole device.
+This is far from a happy accident; one of the reasons operating systems use portable code rather than permanent physical circuits is so that they can be changed or modified without having to scrap the whole device.

 Regardless of what device an operating system runs, what exactly can it do?